lw8192/Red-Team-Dev/C/Interview_Prep.md

 Agile software development: iterative, stages: ideation, development, testing, deployment, and operations

+CI/CD (Continuous Integration / Continuous Deployment): incremental software code changes are made frequently and reliably.
+CI: regularly merging code changes into a central repo and automated testing.
+CD: automatically deplying all code changes to a production enviroment after test and build stage.

 Cross compiler: compile code for a different architechure / system then it is being developed on.
 Toolchain: set of compiler + linker + any tools needed to produce an exe for a target.